BjornFJohansson/pydna/README.rst

 Sometimes dependencies can be difficult to install on windows, as a C compiler is necessary.
-If dependencies have to be installed separately, this can be done using the binary installers for Windows:
+If dependencies have to be installed separately, this can be done using these binary installers for Windows:

 +-----------------+----------------------------------------------------------+
 | Dependency      | link                                                     |